- This event has passed.

 In New York, London, Barcelona, Seoul and Valparaiso, this incisive documentary by investigative filmmaker Fredrik Gertten (Bikes vs Cars, TOAFF15) follows Leilani Farha, UN Special Rapporteur on the right to adequate housing, as she meets with residents, mayors, campaigners and economists to reclaim housing as a human right, not a commodity.

 Beyond the Screen

-Join us in conversation after the film as we explore the factors fuelling the housing crisis in Scotland – and the many campaigns to address and challenge it – with guests including representatives from Oxfam Scotland and Shelter.
+Join us in conversation after the film as we explore the factors fuelling the housing crisis in Scotland – and the many campaigns to address and challenge it – with guests including Kenneth Watt from Oxfam Scotland and Mark Thomson from Shelter Scotland.